Agentic AI can radically change guest relations, but should it?

 The “black box” problem

 When agentic AI makes decisions—like automatically rebooking a guest's itinerary or processing a refund—operators may find themselves unable to explain how or why that decision was made.
-This causes challenges in assigning responsibility for errors or harm and complicates regulatory compliance and legal proceedings.
+This creates significant challenges in assigning responsibility for errors or harm and complicates regulatory compliance and legal proceedings.

 "Technology doesn't think.
 It can't be responsible," says IBM's Marina Danilevsky.
 "There's only so much that a human can do in so much time, whereas the technology can do things in a lot less time and in a way that we might not notice."

-Because software agents have access to many different systems with a high level of autonomy, there is an increased risk that it could expose private data from more sources.
-In hospitality operators handling payment information and guest preferences, these vulnerabilities are particularly concerning.
+Because software agents have access to many different systems with high levels of autonomy, there's increased risk they could expose private data from multiple sources.
+In hospitality, where we're handling payment information and guest preferences, these vulnerabilities are particularly concerning.

-Over-reliance on agentic AI can lead to the erosion of critical human skills caused by blind trust in automated systems.
-In guest relations, where human intuition and emotional intelligence remain critical, this dependency could undermine service quality.
+There's also the risk of over-dependence.
+Over-reliance on agentic AI can lead to erosion of critical human skills caused by blind trust in automated systems.
+In guest relations—where human intuition and emotional intelligence remain absolutely critical—this dependency could seriously undermine service quality.

-Let’s look at an example of how technology can erode human skills in more recent US history.
-After the Air France Flight 447 crash in 2009, where pilots failed to react properly when autopilot disengaged, airlines introduced mandatory manual flying hours to prevent skill degradation.
-A similar concern applies to guest service staff who might lose essential problem-solving abilities.
+Consider the Air France Flight 447 crash in 2009,, where pilots failed to react properly when autopilot disengaged.
+Airlines subsequently introduced mandatory manual flying hours to prevent skill degradation.
+A similar concern applies to guest service staff who might lose essential problem-solving abilities if they become too dependent on AI assistance.

 A measured approach to AI enhancement

-Rather than rushing to implement the latest AI capabilities, successful operators are taking a more measured approach.
+Rather than rushing to implement the latest AI capabilities, successful operators are taking a more measured approach to AI security.
 They're focusing on understanding their specific guest service challenges and evaluating how different AI technologies might address those needs without introducing unnecessary risks.

 The most effective strategy begins with strengthening existing AI implementations before considering more advanced systems.
 This means ensuring current chatbots provide accurate information, integrating basic AI tools with existing operational systems, and training staff to work effectively alongside AI assistants.